-Justin is an American Mountain Guide Association Single Pitch Instructor.
+Justin is a certified American Mountain Guide Association (AMGA) Single Pitch Instructor (SPI).
 He grew up on a small farm near Dayton, where he spent most of his time outdoors.
 His hobbies include beekeeping, horseback riding and spending as much time as possible learning about local wildlife.
 He attended Miami Valley Career Tech School for environmental science.
 After graduation, he enrolled at Hocking College and earned dual majors in wildlife science and ecotourism & adventure travel.
 His training includes whitewater rafting, rock climbing, rappelling, backpacking and more.
 During his studies, he worked as a natural resource specialist at Rush Run wildlife area near Dayton, a mounted scout in North Dakota and an environmental educator at Camp Oty’okwa.
 He spends his free time with his wife and new baby daughter surrounded by the wilderness he knows and loves.

 Heike moved to the U.S. from Germany in 1988.
 She earned an associate degree in Interpretive Services/Recreation and Wildlife Management from Hocking College in 1995 and worked as a naturalist at Hamilton County Parks until 1996.
 In 1997, she moved to St. Paul Island, Alaska, and worked as a birding guide for the local native corporation.
 Later, she worked for the National Marine Mammal Laboratory and helped conduct research on Northern fur seals and Steller sea lions in the Bering Sea.
 She received her B.S. from Shawnee State and joined Clear Crek Metro Park (Columbus) as the park naturalist.
 She received her master's in education in 2012 and has been teaching science since.
 In her free time, she takes care of a 40-acre farm in Athens County and enjoys hiking, birding and boating.